110510549/Lottery/README.md

 # Lottery
-with js & electron program
+with js & html -> electron